decentraland/old-documentation/_posts/development-guide/2018-02-2-component-groups.md

 - If your scene also has other entities like a _hoop_ and a _scoreBoard_ that only have a `Physics` component, then they won't be in `myGroup` and won't be affected by `PhysicsSystem`.

+> Note: The `engine.getComponentGroup()` is an expensive function to process, it should never be used insdie the `update` of a system, as that would create a new group on every frame.
+When regularly checking the entities in a group, refer to an already created group, as in the example above.
+Once created, compnent groups are updated as entities and components are added and removed from the engine, so there's no need to redeclare or update these groups.

 ## All entities

 You can access the full list of entities that have been added to the engine, regardless of what components they have, through `engine.entities`.